Heidi Klum Rocks Deep Cleavage & Naked Thighs As The Model-Mogul Slays On The MTV VMAs Red Carpet

 Heidi Klum never disappoints whenever a red carpet turns up on her very busy schedule.
-The model-mogul was very glamorous when she hit up the MTV Video Music Awards on August 26 while wearing a smashing and sparkly black mini that left only little to the imagination.
+The model-mogul was very glamorous when she hit up the MTV Video Music Awards on August 26 while wearing a smashing and sparkly black mini dress that left only little to the imagination.

 For starters, the model-mogul rocked a true sweetheart neckline.
 A heart-shaped cut-out created a literal heart to be seen, allowing allowed for a lot of skin and a whole lot of cleavage overflowing from the bottom of that love symbol.

-Although newly married, the beautiful blonde did not have a date for the VMAs, held at New Jersey’s Prudential Center.
-Still, she was dressed to impress in her fancy metallic frock by NEDO that was adorned with sequins, shoulder pads and a very long piece of flashy fabric that was the only bit of material hiding the bare skin on her lower half.
+Although newly married, the beautiful blonde did not have a date for the VMAs held at New Jersey’s Prudential Center.
+Still, she was dressed to impress in her fancy metallic frock by NEDO that was adorned with sequins, shoulder pads, and a very long piece of flashy fabric that was the only bit of material hiding the bare skin on her lower half.

 That meant the 46-year-old’s famous and fabulous legs were on show, from top to bottom.
 She rocked an enviable tan, earned during her long honeymoon in Capri earlier this month after marrying rocker Tom Kaulitz on a yacht in an intimate ceremony while the fancy vessel plied the Mediterranean.